SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Keep in mind that BMI cannot distinguish between weight caused by body fat, muscle mass, or bone mass.
 So, it’s possible to have an elevated BMI due to factors other than having excess body fat.

-The risk of developing obstructive sleep apnea increases with a person’s BMI.
+Research shows that the risk of developing obstructive sleep apnea increases with a person’s BMI.
 Obesity increases a person’s chances of developing OSA due to the effects of excess body fat on breathing during sleep.
 Obesity can reduce the size of the airway, lower lung capacity, and make the throat more likely to collapse while a person sleeps.

 People with mild narrowing of their airway may snore at night, while those with significant narrowing have periods where their breathing is restricted or paused.
 Obstructive sleep apnea causes a person to wake up repeatedly at night and experience fluctuations in the levels of oxygen and carbon dioxide in their blood, both of which increase the risk of further health complications.